h0gan1ee/hpc_labs/lab_3/README.md

 ## Expected behaviours

 The program `socket_server_demo` will listen on port 11451 for HTTP request, and will respond with text `Hello World!` after waiting for ~=3s.
-Obviously, if a new request income during wait, the single-threaded version will handle it only after current wait, while the multi-threaded version is non-blocking.
+Obviously, if a new request income during wait, the single-process version will handle it only after current wait, while the multi-process version is non-blocking.

-Unfortunately, as for the multi-threaded version, if you terminate the process using `^C` (the `INT` signal), the parent process will still be alive.
+Unfortunately, as for the multi-process version, if you terminate the process using `^C` (the `INT` signal), the parent process will still be alive.
 So you might need to kill the process by hand using `killall -INT socket_server_demo`

 ## Test

-Currently, both single-threaded and multi-threaded versions function normally.
+Currently, both single-process and multi-process versions function normally.

 To test the server, run the program and test with curl using following command: